Artist Statements

 Living in Harmony with Nature

 Reading the translation of the Gita by Swami Chinmayananda introduced me to the idea of Tat Tvam Asi, or “I Am That,” which has been the mantra of the Vedantic followers for ages, awake to the oneness of all life.
-Finding that Quantum physics supports this world view, that religion and science can both be on the same page, came as a shock to me, leading to a personal paradigm shift.
+Finding that Quantum physics supports this world view, that religion and science can both be on the same page, came as an eye-opener to me, leading to a personal paradigm shift.
 Can you image the world as seen by the Quantum physicists?
 Every physical “solid” object is in reality nothing more than a cluster of atoms in constant flux!

 Can art convey this perspective?
 That is a question I attempt to answer with my art, specifically the series titled “I Am That.”
 Paintings like I Am That (Gandhi) and I Am That (Sai) aim to introduce the viewer to these concepts and awaken a deeper appreciation for our connection with the natural world.
-This, I believe, will go a long way in helping heal this planet and the climate change crisis it faces.